tarantool/tarantool/doc/sphinx/dev_guide/building_documentation.rst

    * Set Host and Guest Ports to ``8000``, Host IP to ``127.0.0.1`` and Guest IP to ``10.0.2.15``.
 Make sure to check the IP of your VB instance, it must be 10.0.2.15 (``ifconfig`` command)
    * Save your settings

-Run the following command to set up a web-server (the example below is based on Ubuntu, but the procedure is similar for other supported OS's).
+If all the prerequisites are met, run the following command to set up a web-server (the example below is based on Ubuntu, but the procedure is similar for other supported OS's).
 Make sure to run it from the documentation output folder, as specified below:

    .. code-block:: bash